 APPA and many others filed protests in opposition to the FirstEnergy request with DOE.
 PJM also stated that it does not support the requested action.
 To date, DOE has not responded to the request.

 The American Public Power Association (APPA or Association) did not support the DOE NOPR but agrees that the RTO-operated markets are not well suited to address fuel security and diversity.
 However, the proposed rule was not a reasonable approach to such market shortcomings because it failed to demonstrate that the retirement of certain generation resources presents an immediate reliability threat or that the proposal itself would have addressed the resilience concerns raised by the Secretary of Energy.

 FERC’s decision to end the NOPR proceeding and open a docket to gather information from the RTOs and ISOs was a reasonable approach.
 APPA filed reply comments in response to the RTOs’ submissions, in which it made the following points:

 - The information submitted by the RTOs demonstrates that there is no need for any specific Commission actions on resilience at this time;

 - Should the RTOs propose measures aimed at promoting resilience, such proposals should include empirical evidence showing that the measures will meaningfully address an identified resilience threat and do so in a cost-effective manner;

 - RTO actions should be undertaken on a regional basis, with input from regional stakeholders;

 - Actions taken by the Commission to support grid resilience must be consistent with the statutory limits on its jurisdiction; and

 - RTO- and ISO-operated markets should not be the central focal point for promoting generation resilience, as these markets have not proven to be an optimal means to achieve a resource mix that will provide all the attributes required for long-term system reliability.

-APPA will be closely monitoring RTO and FERC actions to ensure that resilience as a concept is not used as a reason for costly or unjustified market proposals.
+The Association will be closely monitoring RTO and FERC actions to ensure that resilience as a concept is not used as a reason for costly or unjustified market rule proposals.